donos-community/kind-sir/README.md

 Kind Sir is written in Scala and using Akka library heavily.

 # How it works
-Application reads config file and grab from Gitlab API list of groups to monitor.
-For every group will be spawned supervisor actor.
+Application reads config file and grabs from Gitlab API list of groups to monitor.
+The separate supervisor actor will be spawned for each group.
-Once per minute groups supervisor spawns Repo Worker actor for every repository in this group.
+Once per minute groups supervisor spawns Repo Worker actor for each repository in this group.

 Repo worker tries to find `.kind_sir.conf` file in the root of repository.
 If there is no such file, worker will stop and repository will not be processed.
-Otherwise Repo Worker will read this file and grab list of opened Merge Requests for repository.
-After that it will check number of upvotes and downvotes for every merge request and if request have enought upvotes and satisfy Veto settings, Repo Worker will try to merge it.
+Otherwise Repo Worker will read this file and grab list of opened Merge Requests from repository.
+After that it will check number of upvotes and downvotes for every merge request.
+And if request has enought upvotes and satisfy Veto settings, Repo Worker will try to merge it.